 Fire Weather Planning Forecasts are issued twice a day.
 The first issuance is between 4 and 6 am and the second issuance is between 2 and 4 pm.
 Updates will be sent as needed.

-Red Flag Criteria for 2013: Sustained winds 20 mph along with relative humidity less than 30 percent and fuel moisture less than or equal to 8 percent will spark a call to the Maryland State Agency regarding a Red Flag Warning or Fire Weather Watch.
+Red Flag Criteria: Sustained winds 20 mph along with relative humidity less than 30 percent and fuel moisture less than or equal to 8 percent will spark a call to the Maryland State Agency regarding a Red Flag Warning or Fire Weather Watch.
 For West Virginia, sustained winds 20 mph along with relative humidity less than or equal to 25 percent and fuel moisture less than or equal to 8 percent will spark a call to the State Agency.
 For VA, a call will be made when sustained winds of 20 mph and relative humidity of less than 30 percent combines with fuel moistures less than 8 percent.

 Special Weather Statements: Special weather statements will be issued in coordination with the state agencies when near red flag criteria are expected.
 Red Flag criteria is defined above.